heyudude/Brawl-Stars-Club-Tools/README.rst

 and CSS used to render the dashboard.
 If you wish to use this, you should set it up to run once per hour on your web server.

+Note: Work in progress and help needed!
+The code will generate a website but very basic.
+It is extended in my spare time so be patient!

 ==================================================
 Installation
 ==================================================